algorithmiaio/dev-center/_pages/event-flows.md

 ---

+**Q**: In the current implementation of Kafka Event Flows, as a cluster admin I can only add published algorithms to a broker topic.
+If a user would like to test an algorithm build with a specific broker topic before publishing it, is there a way to enable that?<br/>
+**A**: There isn't currently a way to add unpublished algorithms to a topic for use with Event Flows.
+If you need to test a new algorithm build with Event Flows, we recommend publishing a new minor version for testing.

+---

 **Q**: Is there a way to get an overview of all the Event Flows that I've configured?<br/>
 **A**: Yes.
 The `users` API provides functionality for listing all Event Flows configured for algorithms owned by a specific acount.
 To list the Event Flows, you'll first need to get the value of your user ID.
 With this ID, you can then query the `event-listeners` endpoint to list your configured Event Flows.
+You can use the commands below to achieve this.

-A cURL command to get the user ID is shown below.
+This first command can be used to get your user ID.
 Note that this endpoint requires an [admin API key](/developers/glossary/#admin-api-key) `ADMIN_API_KEY` and you'll need to replace `CLUSTER_DOMAIN` and `ACCOUNT_NAME` with your [cluster domain](/developers/glossary/#cluster-domain) and your [account](/developers/glossary/#account) name, respectively.

 ###### Request
 ```shell